Jaroslaw1980/spark-wsl-pycharm-install/README.md

 Instalation proccess of wsl (Ubuntu distribution), spark and pycharm IDE on win 11

 ## 1. wsl installation
-* search for *Powershell* on the win11 taskbar and open it
+* search for *Powershell* on the win11 searchbar and open it
 * on Powershell type:

   ```
   wsl --install -d Ubuntu
   ```
+* this will install Ubuntu distribution
 * after installation linux will ask for username and password
 * ! when typing password letters/numbers won't show but they will be inputed
 * after installation update and upgrade linux by typing: